With special reference to creating digital images of philatelic materials

 For philatelic purposes the advantages of going higher than 12 bits per color are likely to be minimal at best.
 This is because stamps and covers do not have the wide range of brightness that is found in original photographs.
 You are most likely to notice a difference with modern stamps that have bright colors or use foil, holograms, and other nonstandard elements.
 There's no harm in using a scanner with a higher color depth, however.

 Evaluating a scanner's resolution spec is easy - higher is always better.
-You can use a scanner at a lower resolution than its specification, but you cannot go higher.
+You can use a scanner at a lower resolution than its specification (this is a software setting), but you cannot go higher.
 Higher resolution is also more expensive, and it's pointless to pay for capabilities you won't use.
-However, the technology has advanced so that even inexpensive scanners offer all the resolution that a philatelist is likely to need.
-Typical resolution specs start at 600´600 and go up from there; it is very rare these days to see a scanner with lower resolution.
+However, scanner technology has advanced so that even inexpensive scanners offer all the resolution that a philatelist is likely to need.
+Typical resolution specs start at 600 x 600 and go up from there; it is very rare these days to see a scanner with lower resolution.

 It is essential that you look at a scanner's optical resolution and not its interpolated resolution.
 Optical resolution refers to the actual capabilities of the scanner's optics and electronics.
 A scanner's optical resolution is the most important factor in determining the quality of your scans.
 Interpolated resolution is a software trick that generates additional pixels by averaging adjacent "real" pixels.
 For example, if the original image has a black pixel next to a white pixel, the interpolation process would generate a gray pixel between them.
 Interpolation does not add detail to an image, and instead tends to soften the image, making it appear less sharp.
 Who is to say that between the black pixel and the white pixel there shouldn't be a red pixel instead of the gray pixel that the interpolation process inserted there?
 Adding pixels by way of interpolation has its uses at times, but be sure that you take into account a scanner's true optical resolution when making a purchase decision.

-For general purpose philatelic scanning an optical resolution of 600´600 is satisfactory.
-For special purpose work, such as enlarging small areas of stamps to examine printing varieties, 1200´1200 is preferable.
+For general purpose philatelic scanning an optical resolution of 600 x 600 is satisfactory.
+For special purpose work, such as enlarging small areas of stamps to examine printing varieties, 1200 x 1200 is preferable.

 You should not shop for a scanner on the basis of price alone, particularly if you are doing critical work and image quality is important to you.
 One "600 dpi" scanner is not necessarily the equal of another.
 If you have done any shopping you have seen that scanners with the same DPI specs can have widely varying prices, sometimes by more than a factor of 2.
 Are the more expensive scanners a rip-off?
 Not necessarily.
 Component quality can vary widely and better components cost more.
 Among the things that your extra $$ may buy are:

 Unfortunately it is impossible to quantify these factors, at least with the information that the scanner manufacturers provide.
 Among consumer-level scanners, a higher price does not always mean better performance, nor does a brand name necessarily mean anything.
 Advances in technology mean that you can get an excellent scanner for a very reasonable price - around $100 for 600dpi and under $200 for 1200dpi.
 I strongly recommend relying on reviews that test the performance of specific models.
-For example, the May 2001 issue of Consumer Reports has a review of 600 and 1200dpi flatbed scanners.
-That's a bit out of date now, so you might want to find something more recent.
-PC Magazine does a lot of hardware reviews.
+If you Google "scanner reviews" you'll find lots of information..

 When you scan a stamp or cover, there are two settings you will have to make in the scanning program: resolution and color depth.
 Here are some tips to help you make the best settings for your purposes.